-In the article below, David Gibbons, Key Account Director & HR & Executive Recruiter at Adams Multilingual Recruitment, outlines the effects lowballing a salary in the final interview stage has on job seekers and employers.
+In the article below, David Gibbons, Key Account Director & HR & Executive Recruiter at Adams Multilingual Recruitment, outlines the effects lowballing a salary in the final interview stage has on job seekers and employers, especially at this labour market.

 What is lowballing in recruitment?